conniedonahue/mastermind/README.md

 - User lands on home page
 - Adjust settings (extensions)
 - Start (game) session
+- (Optional: Player2 joins)
 - Results at Game End -> Database

-### Express Backend
+### Python

-The backend is built in Node/Express using a controller pattern.
-Express has very handy mechanisms for error handling/JSON parsing, and it also has a rich ecosystem of libraries and middleware (like `express-rate-limit`).
+I decided to write the backend of this project in Python, following the suggestion from the prompt to use a backend-focused language (my primary tech stack is JavaScript/Node, although I have worked with python in the past).
+Development was lightning quick Python's easy database integration (SQLAlchemy's ORM, Redis Library), and out-of-the-box testing.

+### Flask Web Framework

+The backend is built using Flask.
+It's lightweight, unopinionated framework made it easy to set up routes and handle HTTP requests, and it has template system for HTML rendering.

-### LRU Cache
+### Session Manager

-In order to cut down on the compute time of parsing files, I thought it would be helpful to cache parsed files in an LRU cache.
-This would be helpful comparing the same file to multiple other files.
-Based on the calculations in the Nonfunctional Requirements section, 10% of expected traffic would come to 360GB... which would require a fleet of servers.
-It might be more realistic to bring this number down to 36GB (1% of total) and adjust strategy based on cache misses.
-For production, parsed content should be encrypted to prevent unauthorized access.
+The first major design decision I had to make was how to handle game state.
+At first, I was considering making a stateless, RESTful API that stored game state in the front end using JWT tokens since I had estimated the game state to be less that 500 bytes.
+However, I really wanted to create a multiplayer game, and I was worried about state synchronization with the need for clients to send their JWTs back to the server.

+So I opted for a session-based architecture.
+Session data is stored locally in a cache (in memory in dev and in a Redis cloud instance in prod) and updated with each guess.
+This meets my nonfunctional requirement of low-latency, allowing for fast retrievals and updates of game state while still providing consistency for multiplayer games

 ### User Database

-Out of scope for this project was handling users and authentication.
-For production, I would build out a user database that included the history of response objects from past searches.
-These response objects could be used for faster retrievals of previously-entered comparisons.
+I added a User Database to keep track of User's gamme history.
+It currently has one model, User, that looks like this:

+- User:
+  - id (primary key)
+  - username (str)
+  - games_won (int)
+  - games_lost (int)
+  - total_games_played (int)
+  - created_at (DateTime)

+The database is updated at two points (synchronously): upon entering a game and when the session status changes from `"active"`.

 ## Production Readiness Checklist

 ### 🔒 Security

-- [x] Error handling implemented in `server.js` middleware
+- [x] Environment-based configuration
-- [x] Input validation for file uploads
+- [x] Input validation for guesses
-- [x] File type restrictions in `parseController.js`
+- [x] Database connection security
-- [] Implement rate limiting
+- [ ] Implement rate limiting
 - [ ] Add HTTPS support
 - [ ] Add security headers
+- [ ] Add CSRF protection
+- [ ] Sanitize user inputs in templates

 ### 🚀 Performance

-- [x] LRU Caching for file parsing (`parsedFileCache.js`)
+- [x] Redis Session Caching
-  - Configured for 200K entries (100 comparisons) or 2.5MB max
+  - Configured for 1M continuous sessions or 514MB
-  - 24-hour cache retention
+  - 1-hour cache retention
-- [x] Efficient file parsing with minimal memory overhead
+- [ ] Configure User_DB for async operations
-- [ ] Add request logging / timing metrics
+- [ ] Add Message Queue to handle User_DB Operations
+- [ ] Configure Gunicorn workers

 ### 📊 Reliability

 - [x] Comprehensive error handling
 - [x] Detailed error responses in OpenAPI spec
 - [x] Containerized with Docker
-- [x] Graceful error routing in `server.js`
+- [ ] Graceful error pages for front end
+- [ ] Add database failover strategy
+- [ ] Add Random API failover strategy
 - [ ] Implement `/health` check endpoint

 ### 🧪 Testing

-- [x] Unit tests for controllers
+- [x] Unit tests for routing and logic
-- [x] Integration tests for API endpoints
+- [x] Session Manager Tests
+- [ ] Extensions Tests
+- [ ] User Database Tests
-- [x] Error scenario testing
+- [ ] Error scenario testing
-- [ ] Add performance/load testing
+- [ ] Performance/load testing
-- [ ] Implement end-to-end testing
+- [ ] End-to-end testing
 - [ ] Contract testing

 ### 📝 Documentation

 - [x] OpenAPI specification
-- [x] Detailed README
+- [x] Docker Setup Instructions
 - [ ] Add performance and scaling recommendations

 ### 🔍 Observability

-- [ ] Implement logging
+- [x] Basic logging
 - [ ] Add request tracing
 - [ ] Configure application monitoring

 ### ⚙️ Configuration

 - [x] Environment-based port configuration
+- [ ] Logging configuration

+### 🌟 Extensions

+- [x] Increase Allowed Attempts
+- [x] Increase # of digits in codeword
+- [x] Dev / Prod environment
+- [x] Deployed to Heroku
+- [x] Session Manager Cache
+- [x] User Database
+- [x] Logging

 ### 🌟 Potential Features Roadmap

 - [ ] User Authentication System
   - User registration
   - Secure login / OAuth etc.
-- [ ] Results Persistence
-  - Database to store comparison results
-  - Allow users to view comparisons history
-  - Export results (PDF/CSV)
-- [ ] Advanced Comparison Options
+- [ ] Wordleify
-  - Configurable comparison modes (strict/lenient)
-  - Support for more file types
-  - Support for non-English language
+  - Color feedback for users
-  - Detailed diff visualization
-- [ ] Collaborative Features
-  - Share comparison results
-  - Add comments to differences
+  - (I left this in as a possible extension to tackle during intv)
-- [ ] Performance Enhancements
+- [ ] Asynch Database Configuration
-  - Async file processing
-  - Batch file comparison
-- [ ] Put LRU Cache in Distributed System
+- [ ] Leaderboard
+  - User_DB could keep track of top 10 payers with most game_wins

 ### Next Steps for Production Readiness

-1. Add logging
+1. Add testing of User DB
-2. Set up application monitoring
-3. Configure HTTPS
-4. Set up persistent database for Users / Results
-5. Tackle non-English characters
+2. Add more unit tests of the extensions
+3. Random API failover
+4. Rate Limiting
+5. Message Queue